Using all transverse degrees of freedom in quantum communications based on a generic mode sorter: Implementation of QKD

-\subsection{Implementation of QKD}
+\section{Implementation of QKD}

-Having constructed the sorters for both mutually unbiased bases, we next demonstrate the implementation of an eight-dimensional QKD protocol involving all three degrees of freedom.
-A schematic diagram of the setup is presented in Fig.~\ref{fig:setup}c.
-A He-Ne laser is modulated by an acousto-optic modulator (AOM) and an attenuator to generate optical pulses in a weak, coherent state.
-Computer-generated holograms imparted on SLM are used to modulate the spatial distribution of photons \cite{mirhosseini2013rapid}.
-A combination of PBS and half-wave plate (HWP) is used to measure the polarization states in both mutually unbiased bases.
-Then an OAM mode sorter consisting of an un-wrapper and a phase corrector is used to sort the two OAM eigenmodes $\ket{-2}_{\ell}$ and $\ket{2}_{\ell}$ \cite{berkhout2010efficient}.
+Having constructed the sorters for both mutually unbiased bases, we next demonstrate the implementation of an 8-dimensional QKD protocol involving all three degrees of freedom.
+A schematic diagram of the setup is presented in Fig.~\ref{fig:setup}.
+A He-Ne laser is modulated by an acousto-optic modulator (AOM) to generate 200 ns optical pulses.
+The average photon number in each pulse is attenuated by neutral density filters and crossed polarizers to $\mu=0.1$.
+Computer-generated holograms imparted on SLM are used to generate LG modes of beam waist size $w_0=462.3$~$\mu$m at the first diffraction order \cite{mirhosseini2013rapid}.
+A combination of PBS and HWP is used to measure the polarization states in both mutually unbiased bases.
+Then an OAM mode sorter consisting of an un-wrapper and a phase corrector \cite{lavery2012refractive} is used to sort the two OAM modes $\ket{-2}_{\ell}$ and $\ket{2}_{\ell}$ \cite{berkhout2010efficient}.
 An additional beamsplitter (BS) is needed to recombine the separated modes so as to sort OAM superposition states $\ket{\ell_D}$ and $\ket{\ell_A}$.
+We note that the sorting mechanism of OAM superposition states is the same as that of the superposition of radial modes.
+However, the mode converter is not needed because the log-polar transformation induced by the OAM mode sorter already converts the OAM modes to have the same spatial shape, and therefore simply injecting the sorted OAM modes to a beamsplitter ($i.e.$, a two-dimensional quantum $F$-gate) can efficiently separate the OAM superposition states.
 The sorting mechanism for the radial degree of freedom follows the scheme presented in Fig.~\ref{fig:MUBsorter}.
-After the polarization state is determined, the common-path radial mode sorter can be used to map different radial modes to different polarizations, therefore one can use a PBS to detect the radial quantum number.
-A radial mode converter needs to be inserted to sort the radial superposition modes $\ket{p_L}$ and $\ket{p_R}$.
-All sorted photons are collected by multi-mode fibers (MMFs) and detected by single-photon avalanche photodiodes (APDs).
+After the polarization state is determined, the common-path radial mode sorter is be used to map different radial modes to different polarizations, therefore one can use a PBS to detect the radial quantum number.
+A radial mode converter needs to be inserted to sort the radial superposition modes $\ket{p_L}$ and $\ket{p_R}$ as discussed above.
+All sorted photons are collected by multi-mode fibers (MMFs) and detected by single-photon avalanche photodiodes (APDs, Perkin Elmer SPCM-AQRH-14-FC).
 We note that since only four APDs are available at the time of performing experiment, at Bob's side the data is collected for elements in each basis separately and combined later.
-More details about the experimental setup can be found in Methods and Supplementary Section~V.
+Since the output of the OAM mode sorter has a small size, we use a 10X beam expander (GBE10-A, Thorlabs) to expand the beam before the MMFs.